Amalienborg: Christian VIII's Palace

 Christian VIII's Palace, also known as Levetzau's Palace, is the northwestern palace and was originally built for Privy Councillor Count Christian Frederik Levetzau in 1750–60.
-Queen Margrethe II's grandson Prince Felix currently lives in an apartment in the palace.
-Prince Joachim and Princess Marie, who reside permanently in France, have also had an apartment made available to them in the palace when they perform engagements in Denmark.
+Queen Margrethe II's grandson Count Felix currently lives in an apartment in the palace.
+Prince Joachim and Princess Marie, who reside permanently in Washington DC, have also had an apartment made available to them in the palace when they perform engagements in Denmark.

 After Eigtved's death in 1754, royal architect Lauritz de Thurah carried out supervision of the building's construction according to Eigtved's plans.

 The palace was sold by the entailed estate of Restrup, which had been established in 1756 by Levertzau, the late owner.
 The family set one condition when they sold the building— that the Count's coat of arms should never be removed from the building.
 It can still be seen beside that of the monarch's.

 The King's half-brother Frederik bought the palace in 1794, and painter and architect Nikolai Abildgaard modernized the interiors in the new French Empire style.
 The palace was named Christian VIII's Palace after his son, Christian Frederik, who grew up in the palace, took over the building in 1805 upon the death of his father, and would become king in 1839.

 Christian VIII died in 1848, and the Queen Dowager, Caroline Amalie, died in 1881.
-From 1885 the Ministry of Foreign Affairs used parts of the Palace, but moved in 1898 when the Palace became the residence of Crown Prince Christian (X) and Princess Alexandrine.
+From 1885 the Ministry of Foreign Affairs used parts of the palace, but moved in 1898 when the palace became the residence of Crown Prince Christian (X) and Princess Alexandrine.
 After the death of Christian X the Palace was placed at the disposal of Prince Knud, the Heir Presumptive.

 The palace was the home of Crown Prince Frederik until his marriage in 2004.
 From 2018 to 2019, Queen Margrethe II's eldest grandchild Prince Nikolai lived in an apartment in the palace.

 Today, there is little left of the remaining rococo interior; much of the interior reflects the changing taste and style of its residents over the years.

 In the 1980s the palace was restored as residence for the Crown Prince, storage facilities for the Queen's Reference Library and a museum for the Royal House of Glücksborg.
 The museum features private royal apartments from 1863 to 1947 including original fittings and furnishings.
 Tours are sometimes held of the rooms on the piano nobile.